Audi RS Q8 launched in India, price starts at Rs 2.07 cr

 Dhillon said the recently launched Audi RS 7 and the Audi RS Q8 show the company’s commitment to offering the very best to its customers in India.

 “We will add more exciting new models from the Audi global range to India this year and look forward to enhancing the celebrations of our customers during the festive season,” he added.
-(AGENCIES)
+(PTI)

 Audi RS Q8 launched in India, price starts at Rs 2.07 cr